dwighthubbard/micropython-redis-cloudclient/README.md

 # Quickstart

+## Installing on micropython on the esp8266

+To install on esp8266 modules:

+### Step 1.
+Change into the esp8266 build directory

+    $ cd esp8266

+### Step 2.
+Use upip to install the module into the scripts directory.

+Set the MICROPYPATH environment variable to point to the scripts directory.

+    $ MICROPYPATH=scripts;micropython -m upip install micropython-redis-cloudclient

+### Step 3.
+Deploy the module to the esp8266.

+    $ make deploy

 ## Configure the redis server settings to point to the redis server

 The Redis Cloud Client uses the bootconfig.config module to get/set the